-According to a survey, British holidaymakers spend an average of £26.50 on items that they forget to pack.
+According to a survey, British holidaymakers spend an average of £26.50 on items that they forget to pack when going on a holiday.

 This won’t come as much of a surprise to anyone who’s been through the rigmarole of packing last minute for a holiday; the frantic checking, the increasingly maddening family members that start to resemble headless chickens, the running commentary from someone reminding you how much time you have left until you really have to leave the house …

-So, how do you pack and, more importantly, what do you pack to avoid such situations?
+So, how do you pack and, more importantly, what do you pack for your summer holiday to avoid such situations?

 What to pack?